Massachusetts Alimony Attorney

 - Married 20 years or less – alimony cannot exceed 80% of the length of the marriage

-Other changes included changing alimony at remarriage/cohabitation (termination upon remarriage / reduction on cohabitation for three months or longer) and termination at retirement, at which point Social Security benefits are received.
+Other changes to alimony law included changing alimony at remarriage or cohabitation (termination upon remarriage and reduction/suspension on cohabitation for three months or longer) and alimony termination at retirement, at which point the spouse can receive Social Security.